mickymacirl/CI-P3-FruitHM/README.md

 In this game, HANGMAN: The Fruit Edition(TM), players try to guess all letters of a word based on the different types of fruit.

 This game is based on the Hangman, pen and paper game that possibly stretches back to the 1890s.

-Even stories claim that criminals sentenced to death by hanging could demand the "Rite of Words and Life."
+Stories claim that criminals sentenced to death by hanging could demand the "Rite of Words and Life."

 First, the Executioner would pick a five-letter word, marking correctly guessed letters on the dashes of a board.
 At every incorrect guess, the Executioner would use a sledgehammer or axe to knock away a single leg of the stand.
 Five wrong guesses, thus, meant that the criminal was hung.